open-mmlab/mmdeploy/docs/en/01-how-to-build/Jetson_docker.md

 ```
   and import jetson_patch at the beginning which file you want.
   I konw is really not ellegant, but it works well...(for Jetson AGX Orin)
-4.Jetpack with PyTorch 2.0 has some issue
+4. Jetpack with PyTorch 2.0 has some issue
   we need to modify torch.onnx._run_symbolic_method
   **from**
 ```python